Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [ ] Portable Crafting Table can randomly become "wonky"
 - [ ] Armor Bar doesn't hide when the HUD is disabled (Ex: F1)
 - [ ] Armor hud is squished for half armor and no armor pips
-- [ ] Sometimes crafting with the portable crafting table eats items.
-I experienced it trying to craft the pipez wrench via REI.
+- [ ] Sometimes crafting table eats my items while crafting.
+I experienced it trying to craft the pipez wrench via REI, and separately when using some of the crafting shortcuts (like dragging items in the crafting grid).
+Happened with Crafting Table on a Stick and regular Crafting Table.
+- [ ] Hammers from Just Hammers uncraftable due to missing recipes (fixed by mod author in next release)
+- [ ] Random crashes when moving items around in the crafting grid of an ME Crafting Terminal.
+I experienced it when crafting a barrel and moving the slabs/planks around
+- [ ] Pipez pipes do not drop when broken

 # *FIXED BUGS*